MeghnaHooda/DLM-in-naturalistic-dialogue/README.md

 "graphs" consist of graphs obtained from the Analysis

 Section 2 DLM during dialogue and Section 4 DLM in speech vs written text:<br />
-"DLM Baseline" is for the analysis of dependency length minimisation in Dialogue Cropus and Speech Vs Written text analysis<br />
+"DLM_during_dialogue and DLM in speech vs written text" is for the analysis of dependency length minimisation in Dialogue Cropus and Speech Vs Written text analysis<br />

 Section 3 What drives DLM?:<br />
 3.1 Long-before-short order: "Long Before Short" is to recognise and analyse long before short order for arguments and adjuncts.<br />